open-telemetry/opentelemetry.io/content/en/docs/languages/java/performance.md

 Make sure to provision enough resources for your instrumentation and for the Collector.
 The amount of resources such as memory or disk depend on your application architecture and needs.
-For example, a common setup is to run the instrumented application on the same host as the distribution of OpenTelemetry Collector.
+For example, a common setup is to run the instrumented application on the same host as the OpenTelemetry Collector.
 In that case, consider rightsizing the resources for the Collector and optimize its settings.
 See [Scaling](/docs/collector/scaling/)